NITCbase/nitcbase.github.io/docs/Roadmap/Stage01.md

 Read the section on [Disk Class](../Design/Physical%20Layer.md#disk-class) before proceeding further.

-An important thing to note about NITCbase is it's runtime disk. **While nitcbase is running, all the disk operations are done on a copy of the disk.
+An important thing to note about NITCbase is it's runtime disk. **While NITCbase is running, all the disk operations are done on a copy of the disk.
 All the updates to the disk are only copied to the actual disk on successful termination of the program.
 This helps us to avoid issues where the actual disk is an indeterminate state due to runtime errors in the program.**

 The [Disk class](../Design/Physical%20Layer.md#disk-class) has a constructor and destructor that is meant to be run on beginning and end of execution of the program respectively.
 These functions are responsible for copying to and from the runtime disk as mentioned earlier.
 So, we will be declaring a single instance of the disk at the very top of our program.
 The `readBlock` and `writeBlock` methods are static and can be accessed as `Disk::readBlock()`.